routingalchemy/ACI2TF_Import/README.md

 ## Roadmap

- - [ ] Only inport objects from APIC that are not NDO/MSO managed (NDO/MSO managed object should be imported from NDO/MSO)
+ - [X] Only inport objects from APIC that are not NDO/MSO managed (NDO/MSO managed object should be imported from NDO/MSO)
  - [ ] NDO object import
  - [ ] Offline import (from an APIC output file)
  - [ ] Cloud object import
- - [ ] Resource block generation (maybe)
+ - [ ] Resource block generation (WIP)
  - [ ] Updater for the the resources.py file
  - [X] Filter option for ```default``` objects.
  - [ ] More granular import options
- - [X] Impove terraform resource naming
+ - [X] Impove terraform resource naming (based on DNs)

 <p align="right">(<a href="#readme-top">back to top</a>)</p>